Disbelief, panic as Paris struck a second time

 Emergency services were by now in full swing.
 Dozens of ambulances were racing to the Bataclan.
 Soldiers in camouflage fatigues were gathering on the nearby Bastille Square.

-Shortly after midnight Paris time, a handful of loud bangs were heard coming from the theatre, not long after Hollande had issued a statement saying operations were under way to free those still in the theatre.
+Shortly after midnight Paris time, a handful of loud bangs were heard coming from the theater, not long after Hollande had issued a statement saying operations were under way to free those still in the theater.

 "The police assault was extremely difficult.
 The terrorists who locked themselves in one of the floor had explosives belts which they detonated, and the four were killed during the assault," said Cadot.